 - Making Money Selling Insurance Online

 First of all, let's talk about the whole idea of selling insurance online.
 What are the pros and cons of this approach?

 Like many products and services, insurance is traditionally bought and sold in person.
 But, this pattern is rapidly changing and people are starting to buy online more and more often.

 For example, one 2013 study said that only 50% of people preferred face-to-face interaction when buying life insurance.
 Even then, 85% of people stated that they’d use the internet for some part of the process.
 For me?
 I've always bought insurance over the phone or on the internet.
 I hate high-pressure situations.

 And, why not?
 The internet is an amazing source of information and provides a very useful way to compare products and services with one another.
 At the same time, many people prefer the stress-free nature of shopping online.

-The trend towards the internet and technology is likely to get more significant over time as well.
+The trend towards the internet and technology is likely to get more significant overtime as well.
 After all, the younger generations tend to be particularly tech-savvy and they will start to need insurance soon enough.
-These areas show, beyond a doubt, that there is significant and growing demand for purchasing insurance online.
+These areas show, beyond a doubt, that there is a significant and growing demand for purchasing insurance online.

 In many cases, selling insurance online would also mean that you’re working from home.
 This approach might not suit everybody but I think most people would prefer it to an office, especially in terms of flexibility.